Connecting the MES dots. Manufacturing Execution Systems made effective

 Having clear goals in mind, our client's interest at heart and our technical know-how in full steam ahead, we managed to reduce the number of paint shop errors from 10% to 5%.
 This subsequently decreased the amount of waste and its underlying budget losses.
 Since our solution connects different MES across countries, any customization or localization costs have been substantially downgraded.

-If you want to find out more about our cost-effective, resource-efficient and highly qualitative Java solution, make sure to check out our dedicated case studies and do not hesitate to get in touch.
+If you want to find out more about our cost-effective, resource-efficient and highly qualitative Java solution, make sure to check out our dedicated client stories and do not hesitate to get in touch.